zero9080/thanksgiving-alpha/ANALYSIS_SP500_25YEARS.md

 **Min coverage:** 73.3% (year 2000)
 **Max coverage:** 81.3% (year 2016)

 **Note:** Coverage below 100% reflects recent IPOs (e.g., SNOW 2020, PLTR 2020, COIN 2021), spinoffs, and data availability constraints.
-The 300-stock universe from `SP500_DEFAULT` represents major constituents across all sectors as of November 2025.
+The 270-stock representative sample from `SP500_DEFAULT` captures major liquid constituents across all sectors as of November 2025.

 ---

 ## Executive Summary

 This comprehensive S&P 500 analysis reveals **strong and consistent positive seasonality** across the broader US equity market during the Thanksgiving period.
-The **cross-sector diversification** provides robust evidence of market-wide patterns that transcend individual sectors.
+Using a **representative 270-stock sample (54% of the S&P 500 index)** selected for data quality and liquidity, the analysis provides robust evidence of market-wide patterns that transcend individual sectors.

 ### Key Metrics
 - **244 stocks analyzed** with minimum 10 observations each (from 300-stock universe)